Rocketplane Global Inc.

 Rocketplane Global Inc. is a reusable rocketplane aerospace design and development company incorporated in Delaware.
+It was founded as Rocketplane Limited, Inc. in 2001 in De Pere.

 History

 Rocketplane Limited, Inc. was incorporated under the laws of the state of Oklahoma on 16 July 2001.
 After going bankrupt, it was bought out of bankruptcy, and renamed to Rocketplane Global.
 As of April, 2017, it is incorporated in Delaware.
 The corporation’s founders envisioned building a rocketplane that would send passengers more than 330,000 feet (100 km) above the Earth and launch satellites.
 In 2004, Rocketplane Limited was designated a Qualified Space Transportation Provider by the State of Oklahoma under the guidelines specified in SB 817.
 With this designation, the State of Oklahoma awarded to Rocketplane re-sellable tax credits that were used to initiate operations, develop facilities, and recruit the required engineering staff.

 Rocketplane Global Inc. (A Delaware company) is the current name of the company.
 Rocketplane Global Inc. is the successor of Pioneer Rocketplane, Rocketplane Limited of Oklahoma, Rocketplane Kistler, and Rocketplane Global LLC.

 Pioneer Rocketplane and Rocketplane Kistler have been dissolved.
 Kistler Space Systems has replaced the Kistler part of Rocketplane Kistler.
 Rocketplane Kistler owned the intellectual property of Pioneer.

 George French, CEO of Rocketplane Limited, announced on 27 February 2006 that he was purchasing Kistler Aerospace for an undisclosed sum, and renaming it Rocketplane Kistler.
 Kistler Aerospace had designed and begun construction of the K-1 launch vehicle, a fully reusable two-stage to orbit launcher, but filed for bankruptcy before the vehicle could be completed.
 French used the K-1 to bid for commercial crew and cargo resupply contracts to the International Space Station under the NASA COTS (Commercial Orbital Transportation Services) program.
 This contract was awarded jointly to SpaceX and Rocketplane Kistler on 18 August 2006.